-Vitamin C is more than essential for health—it's integral to life itself.
-It helps maintain our blood vessels and plays key roles in energy production, mood, and skin, bone, and cartilage maintenance.
+Vitamin C is more than essential for health—it’s integral to life itself.
+It helps maintain our blood vessels and plays key roles in energy production and mood, as well as in skin, bone, and cartilage maintenance.
 Here’s what you need to know.

 - Energy.
 Your body needs vitamin C to make L-carnitine, which helps you burn fat for energy.
-Researchers at the National Institutes of Health reported that fatigue was one of the first signs of vitamin C depletion.
 In one study, 44 workers received 6 grams of vitamin C daily.
 After two weeks, their fatigue had decreased by almost one-third.

 - Skin and Bone.
 C has numerous skin benefits, in part because it helps produce collagen, the predominant protein in the body.
 Collagen forms part of all our tissues, including skin, organs, cartilage, and bone.
-Some research has found that lotions containing vitamin C can improve skin tone and reduce fine wrinkles.
-Another study reported that vitamin C reduces the risk of bone fractures.
+Some research shows that combination lotions can improve skin tone and reduce fine wrinkles.
+Other research suggests that C reduces the risk of bone fractures.

 - Infection Fighter.
-Vitamin C really can't prevent the common cold, but it can reduce symptoms and duration by about one-third.
-According to a review of studies, the most beneficial dosage range is 2,000-6,000 mg, spread out over the course of a day.
+It really can’t prevent the common cold, but this powerhouse vitamin can reduce symptoms and duration by about one-third.
+The most beneficial dosage range is 2,000–6,000 mg, spread out over the course of a day.

 - Cancer Treatment.
-Considerable research now indicates that large doses of vitamin C are helpful as an adjunct therapy for cancer patients.
-Under these circumstances, the ideal method of administration is intravenous, but oral vitamin C can help, too.
-Ten grams (10,000 mg) of oral vitamin C daily is particularly helpful in reducing nausea, improving appetite, and enhancing overall quality of life in cancer patients.
+Considerable research indicates that large doses of vitamin C are helpful as an adjunct therapy for cancer patients, especially when given intravenously.
+It has been found to be particularly helpful in reducing nausea, improving appetite, and enhancing overall quality of life in cancer patients.

-Gleanings: Nearly all animals make their own vitamin C from glucose.
-But human ancestors lost this ability some 25 million years ago, so we have to obtain vitamin C through our diets.
+Nearly all animals make their own vitamin C from glucose, but our human ancestors lost this ability some 25 million years ago, so we have to obtain vitamin C through our diets.
 How much?
-Based on other animals, a 150-pound human may need anywhere from 2,000 to 13,000 mg daily-more if stressed by illness.
+Based on other animals, a 150-pound human may need anywhere from 2,000 to 13,000 mg daily—more if stressed by illness.

-Heads Up: Taking too much vitamin C at once will loosen stools, which could be a benefit to people who are constipated.
-The late Robert Cathcart III, MD, suggested using the "bowel tolerance" method for determining your ideal dosage.
-Take vitamin C supplements three to four times daily, but keep the dosage a little below the amount that loosens your stools.
+On the other hand, taking too much can loosen stools, which might actually be a benefit to people who are constipated.
+The late Robert Cathcart III, MD, suggested using the “bowel tolerance” method for determining your ideal dosage.
+Take supplements three to four times daily, but keep the dosage a little below the amount that loosens your stools.